๐Ÿ‘ฉโ€๐ŸŒพGreat Discoveries in Archaeology

 Features

-• Non-portable traces of human activity—hearths, storage pits, postholes, and ditches that are fixed in the landscape
+• Non-portable traces of human activity like hearths, storage pits, postholes, and ditches that are fixed in the landscape

-• Contextual relationships between features and artifacts are critical; a potsherd means more when found in a cooking hearth than in a trash pit
+• Contextual relationships between features and artifacts are critical.
+A potsherd means something very different when found in a cooking hearth versus a trash pit.
+That spatial association shapes interpretation.

 • Spatial patterning reveals activity areas, site organization, and how communities structured their living spaces